Oliphan/DartAutoJsonConverter/README.md

 First follow the setup steps for the [json_serializable](https://pub.dev/packages/json_serializable) package.

-Then the following dependencies to your `pubspec.yaml`:
+Then add the following dependencies to your `pubspec.yaml`:
 ```yaml
 dependencies:
   auto_json_converter_annotations: ^1.0.0